Effects and Coeffects in Call-By-Push-Value (Extended Version)

-We next define a big-step, \emph{environment-based} semantics for CBPV.
+We next define a big-step, \emph{environment-based} operational semantics for CBPV.
+Here, an \link{effects/CBPV/semantics.v}{env}{environment,} $\rho$, is a mapping from variables to \link{effects/CBPV/semantics.v}{VClos}{\emph{closed values},} $\ottnt{W}$, and can be thought of as a sequence of delayed substitutions.
+Closed values include closures, \emph{i.e.} suspended computations paired with closing environments, as well as \ifextended unit, positive products and sums of closed values. \else unit and positive products. \fi

 This semantics is new but straightforward.
-Past presentations of CBPV define its operational behavior using small-step, big-step or stack-based semantics, but always use substitution~\cite{levy:siglog-tutorial}.
-We choose this form of semantics for two reasons.
-First, the big-step structure corresponds closely to the structure of the type system.
-Used with the environment semantics, which eliminates the need for substitution lemmas, our soundness proofs is remarkably straightforward (Section~\ref{sec:effect-soundness}).
+Past presentations of CBPV define its operational behavior using small-step, big-step, or stack-based semantics, but all the ones we have found use immediate substitution~\cite{levy:siglog-tutorial}.
+We choose an environment-based big-step semantics for two reasons.
+First, the big-step structure corresponds closely to the structure of the type system; there is only one rule of the operational semantics for each rule of the type system.
+Together with the use of environments, this semantics eliminates the need for substitution lemmas, leading to a remarkably straightforward soundness proof (Section~\ref{sec:effect-soundness}).
 Second, the environment lets us track the demands that computations make on their inputs in our coeffect soundness proof (Section~\ref{sec:coeffect-soundness}).
-For example, with a resource usage, we can include annotations that count how many times the program accesses each variable during computation.
+For example, with resource usage, we can include annotations in the environment that count how many times the program accesses each variable during computation, mirroring the annotations in the context in the type system.
 A substitution-based semantics does not support this instrumentation.

-Figure~\ref{fig:eff-big-step} shows the definition of the operational semantics.
-This semantics consists of two mutually defined relations.
-The first, $ \rho \vdash \ottnt{V} \ \Downarrow\ \ottnt{W} $, shows how a value uses the provided environment $\rho$ to ``evaluate'' to a closed value $\ottnt{W}$.
-This operation resembles a substitution operation in that it replaces each variable found in the value with its definition in the environment.
+\ifextended Appendix~\ref{fig:eff-big-step} \else Figure~\ref{fig:eff-big-step} \fi shows the definition of the operational semantics.
+This semantics consists of two relations.
+The \link{effects/CBPV/semantics.v}{EvalVal}{first relation,} written $ \rho \vdash \ottnt{V} \ \Downarrow\ \ottnt{W} $, uses the provided environment $\rho$ to ``evaluate'' a value $\ottnt{V}$ to a closed value $\ottnt{W}$.
+This operation is essentially a substitution operation in that it replaces each variable found in the value with its definition in the environment.